JGarnerDev/telephono-ecommerce/ReadMe.md

 To show how far along I've come with learning, it's time to create a complete e-commerce project with the MERN stack.
 Mongo, Express, React, and Node are all familiar territory for me, so the challenges with pulling it all together will be refreshing feather in my cap.

+I firmly beleive that test-driven development - while not always a viable option for companies - is a great means for ensuring a stable product.
+It's in my interest as a developer to implement it, despite it being time consuming.
+It will be used during this project for both the Node and Express server, as well as the React front end.

 Phones are a ubiquitous and visually interesting product, so I will pick them as a subject matter.

 ## Objectives

 - Implement TDD with Jest and Jest-Enzyme to ensure a solid codebase with broad test coverage.

 - Construct an API using Node and Express that will handle CRUD operations for users and products with our MongoDB database.
+Use Mongoose for Schematization.
 User validation will be done with JSON Web Tokens.

 - Construct a React client that will provide an interface for users to sign up, log in, view products, and purchase products through our API.
 This will be a good opportunity to practice React Hooks.